Is There Uber In Istanbul?

 Black Taxi Uber

-Black Taxis are an 8-seater Uber taxi with a large seating area designed to accommodate families and groups of friends.
+Black Taxis are an 8-seater Uber taxi or minibuses with a large seating area designed to accommodate families and groups of friends.
 They launched in 2022 and are a major hit for locals and foreigners alike.
 Black Taxi Uber in Istanbul utilizes premium vehicles so riders can travel in style and comfort.

 On average, they are about 70% more expensive than traditional yellow cabs.
 But for double the capacity, it is worth it if you have a big group.
 Since this service has only commenced in early 2022, there is a limited number of black taxi Ubers in Istanbul.